-A consistent challenge for recruiters today is finding the best candidates consistently.
+A consistent challenge for recruiters today is finding the best candidates.
 Just as marketing needs to consistently deliver qualified leads to sales, recruiters are tasked with identifying the best candidates, nurturing them and delivering the most qualified candidates to hiring managers across the organization.

 It’s imperative for recruiters to understand what’s driving candidates to your company and how your current processes, brand and culture are perceived.
 The more data you collect, the better you can become at improving those critical elements in your recruiting and hiring processes.
 This will ensure you’re getting the best candidates in your pipeline and that you maintain the engagement of those that become employees.